 Final Thoughts

 Kayaking is truly one of those sports that should not have an age limit associated with it.
-In fact, we find that many folks get into kayaking later on in life because it provides amazing opportunities to slow down and unplug from the fast-paced lifestyle they’ve lived for many years.
+Many folks get into kayaking later on in life as it provides amazing opportunities to slow down.
+It allows them to unplug from the fast-paced lifestyle they’ve lived for many years.